Navigating Cancer

 Series C in 2001

-Envenergy specializes in providing hardware, software, and networking solutions for energy and facility management.
-Founded in 2000 and located in Santa Barbara, California, the company focuses on integrating various technologies into a unified management network.
-Its core technology, the multi-protocol exchange (MPX), employs internet protocol to deliver enterprise-wide solutions efficiently and cost-effectively.
-Additionally, Envenergy develops mediator technology-integrated systems, enhancing its offerings in energy management.
+Envenergy, founded in 2000 and based in Santa Barbara, California, specializes in providing hardware, software, and networking solutions for energy and facility management.
+The company focuses on integrating diverse technologies into a cohesive intelligent management network through its core technology, the multi-protocol exchange (MPX).
+This innovative platform utilizes internet protocol to deliver enterprise-wide solutions efficiently and cost-effectively.
+Envenergy's offerings include mediator technology-integrated systems that enhance the management of energy and facilities, ensuring streamlined operations across various sectors.

 Allegro Networks